TSA reveals ‘Top 10 Catches’ at airports in 2022 - NewsBreak

 TSA reveals ‘Top 10 Catches’ at airports in 2022

-YOUNGSTOWN, Ohio (WKBN) – A gun inside a raw chicken and a grenade are among the items that the Transportation Security Administration seized from airports in 2022.TSA officer finds cat in checked bag at NYC airport
+YOUNGSTOWN, Ohio (WKBN) – A gun inside a raw chicken and a grenade are among the items that the Transportation Security Administration seized from airports in 2022.Changes to Ohio SNAP benefits coming in 2023

 The TSA released its annual list of “ Top 10 catches ,” detailing some of the more unusual finds over the year: